m4tuna/burger/readme.md

 A starter framework built using Flexbox and SCSS.

-Used to create starter SCSS for:
+Used to create starter SCSS themes for:
-- HTML Boilerplate
+- HTML Boilerplates
-- Ionic
+- Ionic Apps
 - Reddit
 - Drupal 8 (In progress)
 - Wordpress (In progress)